Tilt Top Trailer Conversion Plans

 • Material choices.
 Plans do suggest materials, and options.
 Beam shapes (like angle, channel, or tube) and sizes, based on your desires for the trailer.
 Options for tube instead of angle or channel for instance.

 • Also material types.
-Choosing stainless steel for some components so they won’t rust as an example.
+Choosing stainless steel for some components so they will not rust as an example.

 • Our utility trailers have options for deck type, which can change the frame a little.
 So, we made the new tilt conversion to work with all of them.
 Choose a plywood deck, a double thick deck, or a plank deck.
 The tilt conversion will work, and the plans explain how to adjust for various deck types.